vladislavGeorgiev/exercise-repo/README.md

 # exercise-repo
 Repo made for exercise.
-This project will contain....
-Repository made for exercise and testing
+Simple test for causing a commotion(conflict).